jessepav/libgdx-wiki-old/Viewports.md

 When dealing with different screens it is often necessary to decide for a certain strategy how those different screen sizes and aspect ratios should be handled.
 Camera and Stage support different viewport strategies, for example when doing picking via `Camera.project(vec, viewportX, viewportY, viewportWidth, viewportHeight)`.

-LibGDX provides a more convenient way of dealing with this problem: [`Viewport`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/viewport/Viewport.html) ([source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/viewport/Viewport.java)).
+libGDX provides a more convenient way of dealing with this problem: [`Viewport`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/viewport/Viewport.html) ([source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/viewport/Viewport.java)).

 ### Usage ###
 A viewport always manages a Camera's viewportWidth and viewportHeight.
 Thus a camera needs to be supplied to the constructors.